OfficeDev/office-js-docs-pr/docs/word/word-add-ins-programming-overview.md

 # Word add-ins overview

-Do you want to create a solution that extends the functionality of Word - for example, one that involves automated document assembly, or that binds to and accesses data in a Word document from other data sources?
+Do you want to create a solution that extends the functionality of Word?
+For example, one that involves automated document assembly?
+Or a solution that binds to and accesses data in a Word document from other data sources?
 You can use the Office Add-ins platform, which includes the Word JavaScript API and the JavaScript API for Office, to extend Word clients running on a Windows desktop, on a Mac, or in the cloud.

 Word add-ins are one of the many development options that you have on the [Office Add-ins platform](../overview/office-add-ins.md).
 You can use add-in commands to extend the Word UI and launch task panes that run JavaScript that interacts with the content in a Word document.
 Any code that you can run in a browser can run in a Word add-in.
 Add-ins that interact with content in a Word document create requests to act on Word objects and synchronize object state.